18F/guides/content/content-guide/our-approach/make-content-web-friendly.md

 sticky_sidenav: true
 tags: content-guide
 eleventyNavigation:
-  key: TODO
+  key: content-friendly
-  parent: content-guide
+  parent: content-approach
-  order: TODO
+  order: 7
-  title: TODO
+  title: Make content web-friendly
 ---

 One of the simplest ways to present accessible, maintainable information online is to use HTML.